a Curricula Vitae Digital Mash-up

-When fifty-two American diplomats and citizens were taken hostage in the U.S. Embassy in Tehran in 1979, Johnny and his best friends Randall and Chip decided to join the U.S. military to defend their country against terrorists and fight Russians in the Cold War.
+When fifty-two American diplomats and citizens were taken hostage in the U.S. Embassy in Tehran in 1979, John and his best friends Randall and Chip decided to join the U.S. military to defend their country against terrorists and fight Russians in the Cold War.

-After his first tour of duty at Camp Lejeune and deployment overseas where he was twice meritoriously promoted, Johnny returned to Parris Island as a Drill Instructor in B Company, 1st Recruit Training Battalion.
+After his first tour of duty at Camp Lejeune and deployment overseas where he was twice meritoriously promoted, John returned to Parris Island as a Drill Instructor in B Company, 1st Recruit Training Battalion.

 Return to the Private Sector

 Despite all the medals and awards he received while serving in the military, John always said that this short article written by civil servants meant the most to him.

 Throughout his life, John always held this article up as the greatest recognition he ever received.
 He said that he always felt that the work he did in the early 1990’s at DFAS for his unclassified day job prepared him to be able to stand up to power.

 After he left the Marines, John wanted to get away from the government so he took a job in the private sector working for America Online (AOL).
 For several years at AOL, John designed, built and led the data analytics and reporting organizations for the new interactive advertising business.